sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ![tectonic](img/tectonic-plates.png "tectonic")

 I believe that changes in position on the spheroid will interact together with the tectonic plate structures to produce the final result; each location will need to be analyzed on a case-by-case basis based on the structure of the surrounding tectonic plates.
+Interestingly, the areas of greatest tectonic plate fracture are both located near the pivots.

 My analysis for the major plates follows: